When using an existing dashboard within your LogScale instance, you can

 To share dashboards, follow these steps:

-Access the dropdown menu and select Wall Monitors &
+Access the dropdown menu shown in

 A dialog box will open — enter a name in the